bootstrap-vue/bootstrap-vue/src/components/progress/README.md

 <!-- progress-custom-labels.vue -->
 ```

-Precedence order for label methods:
+Precedence order for label methods (top-most has precedence):
 - default slot of `<b-progress-bar>`
 - `label` prop of `<b-progress-bar>`
 - `show-progress` prop of `<b-progress-bar>`